Are you traveling anywhere with a long layover? One of my favorite things to do when traveling is to take advantage of Airline layovers.

 Here is a recap of my 36 hours in Kuala Lumpur.

 The train ride was approximately 30 minutes.
-We traveled through acres of palm trees, with the scenery becoming more urban as we got closer to the city center.
+Traveling through acres of palm trees in the beginning, but slowly the scenery became more urban as we got closer to the city center.

-The market was filled with counterfeit designer products sold for next to nothing: makeup, wallets, perfume, suitcases, shoes and, of course, knock-off watches.
-However, I was more interested in the food than a knock off Louis Vuitton wallet.
+Besides amazing food.
+The market was filled with counterfeit designer products which were sold for next to nothing: makeup, wallets, perfume, suitcases, shoes and, of course, knock-off watches.

-We sat down at a local food court and enjoyed a meal together.
-Chicken stir-fried noodles and a local beer was 10 RM, or 2.40 USD.
-It started to pouring, so we stayed in the food court and watched the locals walk by, aptly prepared with their umbrellas and rain gear.
+I sat down at a local food court and enjoyed chicken stir-fried noodles and a local beer for only 10 RM, or 2.40 USD.

 Day 1 Financial Break Down